gandalf-network/connect/README.md

 const connect = new Connect({
     publicKey: process.env.PUBLIC_KEY,
     redirectURL: "YOUR_REDIRECT_URL",
+    services:
+    {
+        uber: {
+            traits: ["rating"], // At least one trait or activity is required
+            activities: ["trip"],
+        },
+        gandalf: {
+            traits: ["email"]
+        }
-    services: { "NETFLIX": true } // At least one service is required })
+    } // Only one non "Gandalf" service (e.g "netflix", "instacart") is supported per Connect URL })
 ```